-An efficient and optimized inventory system can reduce the cost of the inventory.
+An efficient and optimized inventory system can reduce the inventory cost.
 The ERP inventory management system manages the details of individual items.

 Inventory management techniques help reduce the cost of inventory.
 These techniques are also helpful in managing risks and forecasting demand.

 ERP system’s entire process can be automated and secured by integrating it with IoT and Blockchain.